 1. FAMILY – BASED RELATIONSHIPS

-One of the most imortant principles in U.S. immigration law is family unification.
+One of the most important principles in U.S. immigration law is family unification.
 There are various categories under which family members can be reunited with their relatives who are American citizens or lawful permanent residents.
 The two broad categories of family members who can obtain “green cards”, which permit them to reside permanently in the U.S. are listed below.
 A third category of relatives who do not qualify for a green card is also listed for your reference.

 A. Related Or Engaged To A U.S. Citizen

-Spouses, children, brothers or sisters, parents, and those engaged to be married to a U.S. citizen can obtain a green card if the person to whom they are related or engaged files a petition with the INS or the American Embassy of their country of residence.
+Spouses, children, brothers or sisters, parents, and those engaged to be married to a U.S. citizen can obtain a green card if the person to whom they are related or engaged files a petition with the USCIS or the American Embassy of their country of residence.

 Widows or widowers of an U.S. citizens who have lived with the U.S. citizen for at least two years can file their own petition for a green card.
 The petition must be filed within two years of the death of the spouse.